Note: This example is for /etc/salt/cloud.providers file or any file in # the /etc/salt/cloud.providers.d/ directory. my-saltify-config: minion: master: 111.222.333.444 driver: saltify

 my-machine.
 If the command was executed on the salt-master, its Salt

-key will automatically be signed on the master.
+key will automatically be accepted by the master.

 Once a salt-minion has been successfully installed on the instance, connectivity to it can be verified with Salt: